 Course Requirements

 Recent law-related courses include: POL 323 - Constitutional Law I; POL 324 - Constitutional Law II; POL 404 - Law and Morality; POL 404A - Justice; POL 407A - The Supreme Court; POL 416 - American Federalism; and POL 477 - Political Theory of the American Framing.
-Please consult with Dr. Coyle or the department's Academic Specialist for a current list.
+Please consult with the program coordinator, Dr. Justin Litke, or the department's Academic Specialist for a current list.
 Please note that POL 323 and 324 concern different aspects of American constitutional law and neither one is a prerequisite for the other.

 Note that the pre-law sequence supplements, but does not replace, other requirements for the major.
 Thus, the student still pursues one of the three regular concentrations – American, world, or theory – while completing the additional requirements above.
 All pre-law courses in the Politics department also count toward a regular concentration.